-Beliefs, evidence, and action towards the green energy transition
+Beliefs, evidence, and climate action

 by Mark Freeman, Ben Groom, Frikk Nesje, and Gernot Wagner